gort818/qtwebflix/README.md

   2. Compile qtwebengine according to the link above
   3. Create a project in Qt Creator add the source files and data folder
   4. Compile your project
-  5. Enjoy a standalone netflix player :) f11 for fullscreen
+  5. Enjoy a standalone netflix player :) f11 for fullscreen and crtl + q to quit

 NOTE: This is just a reference for others not taking pull requests